A man looking at a tablet in server room

 Error correction

-Unlike error mitigation, where postprocessing fixes noise after a computation, quantum error correction can remove noise in real-time during processing, without the need to create a specific noise model first.
+Unlike error mitigation, where post-processing fixes noise after a computation, quantum error correction can remove noise in real-time during processing, without the need to create a specific noise model first.
 Though effective to a point, error mitigation is limited in scale.
 As quantum circuits increase in complexity, error correction remains effective in large-scale systems.

 Quantum error correction requires numerous resources, such as more qubits and more gates in a circuit.
 Computing with more qubits requires many more qubits for error correction.
 Better hardware and better error-correcting codes are bringing error correction closer to reality.
-Earlier this year, IBM published a new kind of error-correcting memory that can conceivably be implemented on near-term quantum computers.
+Earlier this year, IBM published a new type of error-correcting memory that can conceivably be implemented on near-term quantum computers.

 Circuit knitting and software solutions